cusicand/lidarhd_ign_downloader/README.md

 Regarding the LiDAR HD data, please visit their [webpage](https://geoservices.ign.fr/lidarhd) to know more about how to cite their data.

 > [!IMPORTANT]
 > If you use this tool, please cite using the following [DOI](https://zenodo.org/doi/10.5281/zenodo.10697626).
-This allows to give some recognition for the time invested and open access to this tool.
+This will allow some recognition of the time invested and open access to this tool.
 ![DOI](https://zenodo.org/badge/706232299.svg)